 The picture is not pretty.
 Junk food layers fat onto a skeleton that it weakens of the ability to support the extra weight.
 Approximately two million Canadians suffer from osteoporosis, a disease known as the “silent thief” because, with no symptoms, it robs the bone of tissue leaving it with thousands of tiny pores.
 Porous bones can break with little stress.

 Women are particularly at risk because their rate of osteoporosis is twice that of men.
 One in four women in Canada over the age of 50 has osteoporosis.
 And one in three women over 65 will suffer a hip fracture.
-About 20 per cent of hip fractures related to osteoporosis will result in death.
+Almost 20 per cent of people who fracture a hip go to a long-term care facility.

 Treating osteoporosis and related fractures costs Canada’s public health system an estimated $1.9 billion per year.